rackerlabs/support-how-to/content/rackconnect/rackconnect-v20.md

 section for at least one Cloud account.

-For videos that demonstrate the steps in this process, including an overview of the RackConnect Portal interface, creating network policies, and adding a Cloud account to RackConnect, visit the **Community &gt;
+For videos that demonstrate the steps in this process, including an overview of the RackConnect portal interface, creating network policies, and adding a Cloud account to RackConnect, visit the **Community &gt;
 Video Knowledge Base** section of the MyRackspace portal.